clhenrick/intro-to-node-js/readme.md

   - response.on(‘data’, console.log);

 Questions / Homework:
+ - What is `stdout`?
+Hint: Google "standard streams"
  - What’s encoding?
 Why is it important?
-What’s utf8?
+What’s `utf8`?
 What are other types of encoding?
  - What are other types of HTTP requests?
-What would you use them for?
+What would you use them for? hint: remember the "CRUD" acronym.

 ### Exercise 8: HTTP Collect
 - Learning how to "collect" all data before acting on it.